-In all chest pain, an extensive history is important, particularly in patients with a history of carcinomas.
+An extensive history is essential in all chest pain, particularly in patients with a history of carcinomas.
 General issues such as weight loss, (chronic) cough, past trauma, chest surgery, and infections should also be explored.

-In addition, it is important to ask patients if they have any complaints in the thoracic spine and / or any pain related to breathing or if it worsens when coughing.
+In addition, it is important to ask patients if they have any complaints in the thoracic spine and any pain related to breathing or if it worsens when coughing.

 The precise location of the pain and its radiation has to be explored.
 The character of the pain and the provoking conditions (static and dynamic load) can provide information on the etiology and nature of the pain (neuropathic versus nociceptive).

-Physical examination is an important part of the diagnosis of intercostal neuralgia once a presentation of intercostal pain appears.
-This often involves inspection of the resting area and palpitation of the vertebra and paravertebral structures.
+Physical examination is an integral part of the diagnosis of intercostal neuralgia once a presentation of intercostal pain appears.
+This often involves inspecting the resting area and palpitating the vertebra and paravertebral structures.

-Extensive general physical and neurological examinations are always indicated in chest pain, particularly when there are disorders of the thoracic spine.
+Extensive general physical and neurological examinations are always indicated in chest pain, mainly when there are thoracic spine disorders.
 The sensitivity of the chest and stomach should also be examined.
-Loss of sensation indicates whether the pain is neuropathic pain or not.
+Loss of sensation means whether the pain is neuropathic pain or not.

 In paramedical upper and middle thoracic unilateral pain, shoulder function should also be examined on the same side.

-Pressure pain in the sternum, sternocostal, and costovertebral junctions is usually accompanied by a local pain pattern (eg, Tietze syndrome ), but is sometimes associated with segmental pain.
+Pressure pain in the sternum, sternocostal, and costovertebral junctions is usually accompanied by a local pattern (e.g., Tietze syndrome ) but is sometimes associated with segmental pain.

 Pressure pain of the rib (s) can indicate which thoracic level (s) is (are) involved.
-Segmental translation of the thoracic vertebra (Federung test) in the prone position can indicate the level of the affected segment.
+Segmental translation of the thoracic vertebra (Federung test) in the prone position can display the status of the affected segment.